Zenthis Protocol

 6.1 Stable Mode

 The Stable Vault accepts stablecoins only (USDC, USDT, DAI, FRAX).
 Because the vault holds assets of near-equivalent value, impermanent loss is virtually zero.
 LPs earn the base protocol fee share.
-Estimated APY: 8–15% at target volume.
+Estimated APY: 4–12% depending on pool utilization.
+Conservative estimate — not a guarantee.

 6.2 Dynamic Mode